 Battle Green gives back by being active members of the Surfers Against Sewage 250 club, through which they volunteer and fund local beach clean-ups.

-Battle Green has featured in an article on palm oil free shampoo and zero waste toothpaste.
+*Battle Green has featured in articles on palm oil free shampoo and zero waste toothpaste

 *Note: While Katie Mae’s shampoo is vegan, not all products are strictly vegan as some contain beeswax